cloudikeme/end-to-end-observability-on-kubernetes-using-opentelemetry/README.md

 #### Deploy Backend for Observability

 My sample app doesnt have a backend so i would be installing the following Prometheus compatible backend tools:

-1. [Grafana Tempo](https://github.com/grafana/tempo): Grafana Tempo is an open source, easy-to-use and high-scale distributed tracing backend, deeply integrated with Grafana, Prometheus, and Loki.
+1. [Grafana Mimir](https://github.com/grafana/mimir): (For Database) Grafana Mimir is an open source software project that provides a scalable long-term storage for Prometheus.
-2. [Grafana Mimir](https://github.com/grafana/mimir): Grafana Mimir is an open source software project that provides a scalable long-term storage for Prometheus
+2. [Grafana Loki](https://github.com/grafana/loki): (For Logs) Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
-3. [Grafana Loki](https://github.com/grafana/loki): Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus
+3. [Grafana Tempo](https://github.com/grafana/tempo): (For Traces) Grafana Tempo is an open source, easy-to-use and high-scale distributed tracing backend, deeply integrated with Grafana, Prometheus, and Loki.